sansajn/poiview/readme.md

 > for access token, create Mapbox account, then go to *Tokens* section and create token with `Downloads:Read` checked in a *Secret* section.

-Then configure your public token.
+Then configure your public Mapbox token.

 > **note**: this is already done